vishesh9131/TRIGGER.H/README.md

 ```cpp
 myTrigger.activate();
 ```
 This is the actual button press!
 When you call myTrigger.activate();, it's like pressing the button you set up earlier.
-The trigger then performs the task you assigned to it.
+The TRIGGER then performs the task you assigned to it.
 ### Simple Integration

 Designed for ease of integration into existing C++ projects, providing a straightforward interface for setting up triggers and associated actions.